-The PDA approximations of Pareto set obtained at the sequentially completed stages are shown in Fig. 1.
+The PDA approximations of Pareto set obtained at the sequentially executed stages are shown in Fig. 1.

 Fig. 1.
-Approximations of the Pareto set PDA obtained at the sequentially completed stages of computations
+Approximations of the Pareto set PDA obtained at the sequentially executed stages of computations

 Conclusion

 An approach is proposed to transform the decision making problems to the multistage multicriteria time-consuming global optimization problems.
 As a key property of the proposed approach it is supposed that the optimization problem statements and the applied methods of the criteria scalarization can be changed in the course of computations.
 The computational complexity is reduced by means of the reuse of the computed search information.
 The performed numerical experiments have confirmed the developed approach is promising.